Alberto Fontana (footballer, born 1967): Football career

-Born in Cesena, Fontana started his career with his hometown club, A.C.
-Cesena, but made his professional debut with Vis Pesaro of Serie C2, where he was loaned during the 1986–87 season.
-Before the decade was over, he played on loan for Serie C1 club S.P.A.L.
+Born in Cesena, Fontana started his career with his hometown club, Cesena, but made his professional debut with Vis Pesaro of Serie C2, where he was loaned during the 1986–87 season.
+Before the decade was over, he played on loan for Serie C1 club SPAL.

-In 1989 Fontana returned to Cesena, and made his Serie A debut with the Romagna side on 9 September 1990.
-After they suffered relegation at the end of the campaign he stayed for two further years, signing in the 1993 summer with A.S.
-Bari where he was first choice during his spell (two seasons apiece in each major division).
+In 1989, Fontana returned to Cesena, and made his Serie A debut with the Romagna side on 9 September 1990.
+After they suffered relegation at the end of the campaign he stayed for two further years, signing in the 1993 summer with Bari where he was first choice during his spell (two seasons apiece in each major division).

-Aged 30, Fontana moved in 1997 to Atalanta BC, winning top-flight promotion in 2000.
-In January of the following year he was signed by S.S.C.
-Napoli, playing for the club for the following six months.
-During the summer he accepted an offer from F.C.
-Internazionale Milano, which were looking for a backup for Francesco Toldo; he eventually stayed four seasons and played in 24 official matches – ten in the league, two in the UEFA Champions League, four in the UEFA Cup and eight in the Coppa Italia.
+Aged 30, Fontana moved in 1997 to Atalanta, winning top-flight promotion in 2000.
+In January of the following year he was signed by Napoli, playing for the club for the following six months.
+During the summer he accepted an offer from Internazionale, which were looking for a backup for Francesco Toldo; he eventually stayed four seasons and played in 24 official matches – ten in the league, two in the UEFA Champions League, four in the UEFA Cup and eight in the Coppa Italia.

-In 2005 Fontana signed a one-year deal with A.C.
-Chievo Verona, playing regularly and being instrumental in the team's successful league campaign, which ended with qualification for the 2006–07 UEFA Cup.
+In 2005, Fontana signed a one-year deal with Chievo, playing regularly and being instrumental in the team's successful league campaign, which ended with qualification for the 2006–07 UEFA Cup.
 The club was ultimately admitted to the Champions League qualifying rounds following the 2006 Italian football scandal.